Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Preliminary background

-as long as $f(x)\neq0$.
-Otherwise, it is $\kappa_\text{rel}=\infty$.
 In particular, the condition number is independent of a chosen numerical algorithm for solving the problem $f$, but the algorithms convergence speed may depend on the magnitude of the condition number (see \cite[section 4]{condnrmethods}).
-In the following we are interested in the condition number of matrices.
-When $f(x)=Ax$ describes the problem of matrix multiplication, where $A\in\mathbb{R}^{m\times n}$ and with $\Vert\cdot\Vert = \Vert\cdot\Vert_2$, the above formula becomes